The extracapsular repair or LSS is the oldest surgical technique in use for the treatment of dog CCL tears.

 While the TPLO can take more beating and is less likely to fail, when it does it can be substantially more dramatic.
 As well as even after the recovery period is over, there is the potential of the dog developing an infection at the implant site.

-Recovery period after the extracapsular repair is less forgiving and preventing mishaps is essential.
+The recovery period after the extracapsular repair is six months—the same as with TPLO.
+It is, however, less forgiving—preventing mishaps is essential.

 Your surgeon should provide you with a detailed post-op plan as well as recommendations for physical therapy.
 The larger and more active your dog is, the more you need to control their activity.